lalitm1004/DES211-CCD/report.md

 These offer very valuable insight into what problems we can target right off the bat.
 However these observations are compounded by the results we got from our survery.
 We conducted a survey that asked users the following questions:
 "Insert questions here"

-These questions were designed with the problems we noticed ourselves, along with possible things we believed people would have observed.
+List of pain points: "Below, needs to be expanded slightly" These questions were designed with the problems we noticed ourselves, along with possible things we believed people would have observed.
 The final data of the survey lead us to the following inferences:
 - Most people face issues with segregation
 - People notice fallen dustbins frequently